 Vintage Telecaster Wiring

-While we are on the subject of single coils, we should cover the Fender Telecaster pickups, which are also single-coil pickups.
+Another very common single-coil guitar is the Fender Telecaster.
 Telecaster pickups made by Lindy Fralin include the Blues Special Tele, Split Blade Tele, and the High Output Tele, among others.
 These pickups also have two wires and use the same black and white color scheme that the Stratocaster pickups use.

 In Example 2, we illustrate how to install these pickups in a standard Fender Telecaster.